1. RACGP Expert Committees terms of reference policy

 - reimbursed for incidental expenses incurred in accordance with RACGP Member Expenses Claims Guidelines, and providing they have the relevant RACGP General Manager prior approval.

-The RACGP must ensure members are aware, such as by its inclusion in the relevant service or consultancy agreement, it does not retain any pay as you go withholding tax or superannuation guarantee contributions from fees paid.
+The RACGP must ensure members are aware, such as by its inclusion in the relevant Master Services Agreement, it does not retain any pay as you go withholding tax or superannuation guarantee contributions from fees paid.

-The RACGP must use best efforts to ensure members, and must ensure all relevant service or consultancy agreements require the member, while on RACGP premises or engaged in the context of Committee business comply with the:
+The RACGP must use best efforts to ensure members, and must ensure all relevant Master Services Agreement require the member, while on RACGP premises or engaged in the context of Committee business comply with the:

 - RACGP Member Code of Conduct,